DanyaBooba/DanyaBooba/README.md

 ### Hello everyone
-My name is Dybka Daniel, and I am an IT industry developer
+My name is Dybka Daniil, and I am an IT industry developer

 I use programming languages:
 - JavaScript (Gulp, ReactJS)